 Virtual Private Server (VPS) Hosting

-As the name suggests, this is not a dedicated server host meaning that you do not get the entire all to yourself.
+As the name suggests, virtual private server hosting is not a dedicated server host meaning that you do not get the entire all to yourself.
 Instead, you get an entire partition on the server to yourself, with dedicated resources.

 The VPS system is a bit more advanced than plain shared hosting.